Vincit/multi-user-test-runner/_includes/latest/README.md

 # Test Configuration

-## Runner Classes
+## Test Class Runners

 The default runner is the `BlockMultiUserTestClassRunner`.
 When using with Spring service-layer methods `SpringMultiUserTestClassRunner` from `multi-user-test-runner-spring` module should be used.
 The Spring runner loads the Spring context before the tests.
 This mean you can use Spring's dependency injection, `@ContextConfiguration` etc. with your test classes.
-The used runner can be configured using `@MultiUserTestConfig` annotation's `runner` parameter.
+The test class runner can be configured using `@MultiUserTestConfig` annotation's `runner` parameter.

 ### Custom Test Class Runners